-I am a Reader and principal lecturer in journalism at Sheffield Hallam University, South Yorkshire, UK.
-The subject group forms part of the Department of Media, Arts and Communication, School of Social Sciences, at Sheffield Hallam University, UK.
-The journalism and public relations group includes more than a dozen staff and around 250 students on the undergraduate and postgraduate journalism courses including those studying for PhD.
+I am Associate Professor in the Department of Media Arts and Communication, School of Social Sciences, at Sheffield Hallam University, UK.
+The journalism and public relations subject group includes more than a dozen staff and around 250 students on the undergraduate and postgraduate journalism courses including those studying for PhD.

 The journalism team also form part of the university’s CCRC (Communication and Computing Research Centre).
 My specialist research interests include investigative journalism, the Freedom of Information Act (FOIA), official secrets, censorship and media law.
 I teach on UG and PG modules in Investigation and Research Skills, newsroom skills and Media Law.
 I qualified for the NCTJ’s National Certificate in Journalism whilst training on regional weekly newspapers.
 I was the winner of the Yorkshire Press Awards Feature Writer of the Year (Weekly Newspapers) in 1994 for my work as Deputy News Editor on the Rotherham Advertiser.

 Prior to teaching journalism skills I worked as a news reporter for The Sheffield Star and the Yorkshire Post covering a range of general news and crime stories.
 Included in my exclusives was a plan to fly nuclear waste over Yorkshire cities, a major corruption scandal in local government and a multi-million pound scam to re-sell contaminated meat to unsuspecting consumers.

 After leaving the journalism beat I spent four years working as a Press Officer in local government as ‘poacher turned gamekeeper’.
-My freelance work has appeared in a variety of national and international newspapers, magazines and academic journals including BBC History, Contemporary Legend and Folklore.
-I continue to co-write a monthly column, Flyingsaucery, for the news-stand magazine Fortean Times.
+My freelance work has appeared in a variety of national and international newspapers, magazines and academic journals including Fortean Times, BBC History, Contemporary Legend and Folklore.

 I am the author and co-author of 12 books on aspects of supernatural belief, UFOlogy and contemporary legends.
 In my capacity as a journalist and ‘expert’ on UFOs and modern myth, I frequently work as a consultant and contributor to a range of radio, TV and satellite programmes covering these subjects.